 Due to the housing crash and recession, the Tribal Loan Program now requires credit checks to verify your eligibility.
 You must have all items paid off for 1 year to be eligible for some specific programs.

 The Housing Development Clean-Up Project is a clean-up program for Tribal Housing throughout the reservation.
 Each spring, the Suquamish Tribe provides dumpsters to assist Tribal Members in maintaining their residences.
-Dumpsters are available at each of the following locations for approximately 2 weeks at each stop.
+Dumpsters are available for approximately one week at each stop.